 Photos above by Rhonda Spencer and Josh Schachter

-Each summer Saturday night has a unique theme and special activities typically begin at 6:00 PM, although some do start earlier.
+Each summer Saturday night has a unique theme, special programs and family activities.
+Plan to arrive early for the best parking!
 Check the schedule below for weekly themes and activities.

 Ongoing Nightly Events on Cool Summer Nights